Topic List

 (1) See digital service provider, data storage provider and demand-side platform.

-(2) (Digital Signal Processor) A chip that provides ultra-fast instruction sequences for digital signal processing (definition #3 below).
-For example, shift-and-add and multiply-and-add are common in math-intensive applications.
-DSP chips are found in cellphones, sound cards, modems, hard drives and digital TVs.
+(2) (Digital Signal Processor) A chip that provides ultra-fast mathematical instruction sequences.
+Originally developed for signal processing (see definition #3 below), DSP chips are also used to accelerate AI inference.
 In the late 1970s, Texas Instrument's popular Speak & Spell game was credited for having the first commercial DSP chip.
-See DSC.
+See AI inference.

-(3) (Digital Signal Processing) A category of techniques that manipulate signals from real-world events.
+(3) (Digital Signal Processing) A category of techniques that manipulate real-world signals.
 Sound, temperature, images and motion are converted into digital data and analyzed using Fast Fourier Transform and other algorithms.
-Chips specialized for DSP are common (definition #2 above), and they can be used for any application requiring these specialized instructions sequences.
+Chips specialized for DSP are common (see definition #2 above).

 Easier in Digital

-Once a signal has been reduced to numbers, its components can be isolated, analyzed and rearranged more easily than in analog form.
-DSP is used in biomedicine, sonar, radar, seismology, audio, speech and music processing, imaging and communications.
-It is also used to create concert hall and surround sound effects for home theaters.
+Once reduced to binary numbers, a signal's components can be isolated, analyzed and rearranged more easily than in analog form.
+Digital signal processing is used in biomedicine, sonar, radar, seismology, audio, speech and music processing, imaging and communications.
 See image processing and home theater.